We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 This Hybrid Colander-Spoon Is My Non-Negotiable Tool for Pasta Nights

-Its deep bowl and quick-draining holes make straining a breeze.
+Its deep bowl and quick-draining holes make it easy to strain noodles.

 By